 - emergency fund

 - retirement account (401k, IRA, etc, at a separate investment company)

 - vacation fund

 If you don’t have a car (and don’t want one), then no need for that on the must-have list.
 If you rent your living space, then do still have a fund, but it may not need to be as big as someone who owns their own home.

-There are your basic accounts, now let’s talk about your goals and putting those goals into your optional sinking fund accounts.
+These are your basic accounts.
+Now let’s talk about your goals and putting those goals into your optional sinking fund accounts.

 Here are my family’s sinking funds, and you can see that each is its own account!